Inizio Registrati Login

 (5 voti)

-Rupes Tenuis is located at the Southern Edge of the Martian North Polar Cap, approx. 5500 Km northeast of the Tharsis Volcanic Region.
+Rupes Tenuis is located at the southern edge of the Martian North Polar Cap, approx. 5500 Km North-East of the Tharsis Province.

-The images are at about 81° north and 297° east and have a ground resolution of approx. 41 mt/pixel.
-They cover an area of about 44.000 square/Km, almost as large as the Netherlands.
+The image shows an area located at about 81° North Lat. and 297° East Long. and has a ground resolution of approx. 41 mt/pixel.
+It covers an area of about 44.000 Km2 (such as almost as large as the Netherlands)".

 MareKromium55555